cmpsc100-allegheny-college/bodega/README.md

 You'll complete three main tasks:

-1. Developing a department of the bodega that contains `10` items in list file (more below)
+1. Developing departments of the bodega with each department containing `10` items in list file (more below)
-2. Collaborating a website for your bodege that demonstrates all it has to offer
+2. Collaborating on a website for your bodega that demonstrates all it has to offer
 3. Completing a collaborative reflection authored by all of the members of your neighborhood
+4. Completing an individual reflection

+## Learning Outcomes

+In this assignment you will learn:

+- Industry-standard practices using Markdown, and version control practices via GitHub Flow process
+- GitHub page viewing after successful deployment
+- Describing a project in writing

+You will also continue to practice:

+- Command line navigation
+- Running Python programs

+These assignment learning outcomes contribute to the following course learning outcomes described in the [course syllabus](https://github.com/cmpsc100-allegheny-college/course_information):

+1. Release code consistent with industry-standard practices using professional grade IDEs, command line tools, and version control tools.
+5. Design, describe, and implement original projects incorporating standard practices and Python language principles.

 ## Supporting media

-We haven't yet talked directly about Markdown, though we've used it a couple of times.
+We haven't yet talked directly about Markdown, though we've already used it.
 The following video introduces you to the ideas behind Markdown and fellow citizen, Professor Bonham-Carter.

 [![TItle screen featuring a picture of Oliver Bonham-Carter](https://img.youtube.com/vi/cdJEUAy5IyA/maxresdefault.jpg)](https://www.youtube.com/watch?v=cdJEUAy5IyA&list=PLsYZRXov75ZHSwWiCk0-jad1RcTuu_-zmD&index=5)

-### Previous Learning Objectives

-If you wish to review previous learning objectives from our assignments, you can visit the [`Syllabus`](https://chompe.rs/100-syllabus) for helpful information.
-However, it's also important to make an effort to retain what we have covered thus far as we progress through the course sections of the Readme might be taken out.

 ## Accessing bodega Content

 In order to complete the workload for the `bodega` you'll first need to `clone` the `bodega` repository into your `workshop`.
+The repository is already created for each neighborhood so you do not need to go through the process of accepting an assignment this time.

 When you `clone` a repository you're duplicating its contents and adding them to your local workspace.
 Since you'll be working collaboratively with your neighbors, you'll each need your own copy of the `bodega` to work with.

-Steps to `clone` collaborative assignments are the same as individual work, and are available in our course [CONTRIBUTING.md file](../../../course-materials/blob/main/CONTRIBUTING.md).
+Steps to `clone` collaborative assignments are the same as individual work, and are available in our course [CONTRIBUTING.md file](https://github.com/cmpsc100-allegheny-college/course_information/blob/main/CONTRIBUTING.md).

 ## Completing `bodega` content